 The Yoga Sutras of Patanjali, compiled by the sage Patanjali at least 1,700 years ago, is considered one of the main authoritative texts on the practice and philosophy of yoga.
-The Yoga Sutras describe the eight limbs of yoga, which outline the ways in which one can live a yogic life.
+The Yoga Sutras outline the eight limbs of yoga, which teach us the ways in which one can live a yogic life.
 It also describes the results of a regular, dedicated practice.
-The Yoga Sutras describe the goal of yoga and then go about describing how one can achieve that goal.
+Yet before any of this, The Yoga Sutras begins by defining the goal of yoga and later goes about describing how one can achieve that goal.

 Sutra means “thread,” which describes the relationship of the sutras—they are interrelated, or tied together as if by a thread.
 Within the Yoga Sutras are 196 aphorisms, short passages that guide the reader through four chapters, or books (padas): Samadhi Pada, which describes the results of yoga practice; Sadhana Pada, which describes the discipline itself; Vibhuti Pada, which describes some of the super-normal effects the practice can have; and Kaivalya Pada, which describes the process of liberation of the ego.

 There are countless commentaries available of the Yoga Sutras, many of which are available in English.
 These range from the dense and philosophical to light and practical—and everything in between.

 The first yoga sutra, 1.1, is a simple invocation to begin—and to begin now.
 Atha yoga anushasanam: Now the instruction of yoga is being made.
 It is a invitation to begin the study of yoga as you are, in this moment, the only moment that ever really exists.
 It is one of the most uncomplicated of the yoga sutras, and yet it is so appealing because humans love to begin anew.